Plan to manage costs for Azure OpenAI Service

 • Inference per 1,000 tokens

-The hosting hours cost is important to be aware of since once a fine-tuned model is deployed it continues to incur an hourly cost regardless of whether you're actively using it.
-Fine-tuned model costs should be monitored closely.
+The hosting hours cost is important to be aware of since after a fine-tuned model is deployed, it continues to incur an hourly cost regardless of whether you're actively using it.
+Monitor fine-tuned model costs closely.

 Important